MarekBykowski/yocto-ci-manifest/README.md

 source oe-init-build-env cxl-simics
 ```

-Make sure the image is updated and built (`bitbake core-image-cxl-sdk` ran to completion).
+Make sure the image is updated and built (`bitbake core-image-cxl-sdk` ran to completion with without any errors).
 Then check Yocto-CI parameters in `conf/local.conf`.
 Mine are/were
 ```
 TEST_TARGET_IP = "GNR-JF04-5350.jf.intel.com:2222"
 TEST_SUITES = "ping ssh cpdk"